hydevcode/sdk-bsp-psoc_e84-edgi-talk/tools/edgeprotecttools/docs/README_PSE8X.md

 ```

 ## 2. Define a target
-There are two parts in this family, the EPC 2 and the EPC 4.
-Use pse8xs2 for the EPC 2 device and pse8xs4 for the EPC 4 device.
+There are two parts in this family, the EPC2 and the EPC4.
+Use pse8xs2 for the EPC2 device and pse8xs4 for the EPC4 device.

 Run the following command and find the name of your target in the list of supported targets.
 ```bash